-- Single/isolated instance(s) of missing chemical usage logs and/or inventories. - Single/isolated instance(s) of omission(s) or error(s) in the chemical usage logs and/or inventories. - Single/isolated instance(s) of new deliveries not being accounted for. - Single/isolated instance(s) of minimum inventory frequency not being maintained (if usage logs are not being utilized).
+- Single/isolated instance(s) of missing chemical inventory records. - Single/isolated instance(s) of omission(s) or error(s) in the chemical inventory records. - Single/isolated instance(s) of new deliveries not being accounted for. - Single/isolated instance(s) of minimum inventory frequency not being maintained.

-- Numerous instances of missing chemical usage logs/inventories. - Numerous instances of omissions or errors in the chemical usage logs and/or inventories. - Numerous instances of new deliveries not being accounted for. - Numerous instances of minimum inventory frequency not being maintained (if usage logs are not being utilized).
+- Numerous instances of missing chemical inventory records. - Numerous instances of omissions or errors in the chemical inventory records. - Numerous instances of new deliveries not being accounted for. - Numerous instances of minimum inventory frequency not being maintained.

-- No chemical usage logs/inventories are on file. - Chemical inventory is not available for review.
+• Chemical inventory is not available for review.